Urban wilderness

-Urban wilderness refers to informal green spaces within urban areas that distant enough from urbanized areas so that human activities cannot be registered.
+Urban wilderness are informal green spaces within urban areas that are distant enough from urbanized areas so that human activities cannot be registered.
 Urban wilderness areas within cities have been shown to beneficially impact the public's perception of wilderness and nature, making this an important element to future city planning.

 Overview

 Key traits of urban wilderness that differentiate it from other urban green spaces: